guaj/covidtrackingapp/README.md

 ## Once you havew installed the project, you need to install all the dependencies with the following command
 * install React packages and dependencies: **npm install**

-### Run the app on the following website: https://main.d1mmulvvzymdin.amplifyapp.com/

 ## Available Scripts